-Our E&S Commercial business unit primarily offers commercial property/casualty insurance products in the excess and surplus lines insurance provides coverage for difficult to place risks that do not fit the underwriting criteria of insurers operating in the standard market.
-Our E&S Commercial business unit focuses on small-to medium-sized commercial businesses and healthcare professionals that do not meet the underwriting requirements of standard insurers due to factors such as loss history, number of years in business, minimum premium size and types of business operation.
-Our E&S Commercial business unit primarily writes general liability, commercial automobile and commercial property.
+Our E&S Commercial business unit primarily offers commercial property/casualty insurance products in the excess and surplus lines market.
+Excess and surplus lines insurance provides coverage for difficult to place risks that do not fit the underwriting criteria of insurers operating in the standard market.
+Our E&S Commercial business unit focuses on small to midsize commercial businesses and healthcare professionals that do not meet the underwriting requirements of standard insurers due to factors such as loss history, number of years in business, minimum premium size and types of business operation.
+Our E&S Commercial business unit primarily writes commercial automobile, general liability, commercial property and excess casualty.
 In addition, our E&S Commercial business unit markets medical professional liability insurance on an excess and surplus lines basis.
-Our E&S Commercial business unit markets its products in 24 states through 12 wholesale brokers and 63 general agency offices, as well as 439 independent retail agents in Texas and Oregon.
+Our E&S Commercial business unit markets its products in 41 states through 19 wholesale brokers and 66 general agency offices, as well as 230 independent retail agents in Texas and Oregon.

 Our General Aviation business unit offers general aviation property/casualty insurance primarily for private and small commercial aircraft and airports.
 The aircraft liability and hull insurance products underwritten by our General Aviation business unit are targeted to transitional or non-standard pilots who may have difficulty obtaining insurance from a standard carrier.
 Airport liability insurance is marketed to smaller, regional airports.
-Our General Aviation business unit markets these general aviation insurance products through 197 independent specialty brokers in 47 states.
+Our General Aviation business unit markets these general aviation insurance products through 202 independent specialty brokers in 47 states.

 Our Excess & Umbrella business unit offers small and middle market commercial umbrella and excess liability insurance on both an admitted and non-admitted basis focusing primarily on trucking, specialty automobile, and non-fleet automobile coverage.
 Typical risks range from one power unit to fleets of up to 200 power units.
-Our Excess & Umbrella business unit markets its products through 107 wholesale brokers in all 50 states.
+Our Excess & Umbrella business unit markets its products through 114 wholesale brokers in 49 states.

 Our Personal Lines business unit offers non-standard personal automobile policies, which generally provide the minimum limits of liability coverage mandated by state law to drivers who find it difficult to obtain insurance from standard carriers due to various factors including age, driving record, claims history or limited financial resources.
-Our Personal Lines business unit also provides personal products complementary to non-standard personal automobile such as low value dwelling/homeowners, renters, motorcycle policies and business auto.
-Our Personal Lines business unit markets these policies through 5,571 independent retail agents in 28 states.
+Our Personal Lines business unit also provides personal insurance products complementary to non-standard personal automobile insurance such as low value dwelling/homeowners, renters, manufactured homes, motorcycle and business auto coverage.
+Our Personal Lines business unit markets these policies through 8,764 independent retail agents in 33 states.